 iii.
 Among the far less likely possibilities are the suggestions that Asaph had only a symbolic sanctuary in mind, or that there was a devastating attack on the tabernacle or temple in the days of David and Solomon that was not recorded.

 b.
 Your enemies roar in the midst of Your meeting place: Asaph asked God to defend His sanctuary, His tent of meeting.
 Those who oppose God had come with axes and hammers to destroy, and have set fire to Your sanctuary – and they destroy with furious energy.

-iii.
-They set their banners up for signs: “The signs would be the military ensigns (cf. the same word in Numbers 2:2).”
+ii.
+They set up their banners up for signs: “The signs would be the military ensigns (cf. the same word in Numbers 2:2).”
 (Kidner)

-iv.
-“As a Jew felt a holy horror when he saw an idolatrous emblem set up in the holy place, even so do we when in a Protestant church we see the fooleries of Rome, and when from pulpits, once occupied by men of God, we hear philosophy and vain deceit.”
+iii.
+“As a Jew felt a holy horror when he saw an idolatrous emblem set up in the holy place, even so do we…when from pulpits, once occupied by men of God, we hear philosophy and vain deceit.”
 (Spurgeon)

 3. (8-9) The destruction of places and prophets.

 They said in their hearts,

 “Let us destroy them altogether.”